 To check out Ron's Walking Fort Bragg blog go to www.blabberon.com/blog.htm and enjoy your visit.

-Friendship Blessing Bottle
+MARILYN'S CORNERFriendship Blessing Bottle

 Here's what you'll need:

+Put the cork in the bottle.
+Tie the ribbon around the bottle.
 Print the card and attach it to the bottle with a small ribbon or string.
+Here's what goes on the card: On the outside; FRIENDSHIP BLESSING BOTTLE.

 On the inside;

+Have a ball and a happy holiday!
 Remember we have all of our past projects archived on our web site at www.runnerduck.com.
 Just click on the Craft Egg.

 Kids Stuff